accordproject/techdocs/docs/advanced-latedelivery.md

 ![Advanced-Late-4](assets/advanced/late4.png)

 This is because the `Test Contract` relies on the `Template` text as a source of truth.
 This mechanism ensures that the actual contract always reflects the template, and remains faithful to the original legal text.
 You can however edit the `Template` itself in order to change the legal text, thereby creating a new template.

+Revert your changes, changing the word `timely` back to the original word `delayed` and the parsing error will disappear.

 ### The Model